diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 6. Have a look in the browser at the resource manager of your Hadoop Cluster  <http://localhost:8088/cluster>
     and see whether you can identify the running actions on the cluster.

+6. You can also take a look at the activity in the log file `~/schedoscope/schedoscope-tutorial/target/logs/schedoscope.log`

 9. Type `shutdown` if you want to stop Schedoscope.

 ## Exploration